nickp10/mcubed-lineup-insight-data/README.md

 	* Chocolatey (for Windows): `choco install nodejs.install`
 2. Create a node module (if you do not have a node module to use already)
 	* From an empty directory, run: `npm init -y`
-3. Install the module by running: `npm install mcubed-lineup-insight-data --save-dev`
+3. Install the module by running: `npm install mcubed-lineup-insight-data --save`

 Developer Setup
 ----
 1. Install Node.js
 	* Manual install: http://www.nodejs.org
 	* Chocolatey (for Windows): `choco install nodejs.install`
+1. Use `git clone` to clone this repository
-1. Run the developer setup script: `npm run setup-dev`
+1. In the root directory of the module, run: `npm install`

 Attribution
 ----